jerem/psdparse/README.txt

 	./psdparse filename

 * For a guide to options, './psdparse --help'
-* For detailed output, use the -v option.
+* For detailed output, use the --verbose option.
-* To extract PNG files of raster layers, use the -writepng option.
+* To extract PNG files of raster layers, use the --writepng option.
-* To specify a destination directory for PNGs, use the -pngdir=path option.
+* To specify a destination directory for PNGs, use the --pngdir=path option.
   (By default, a directory is created next to the source file, with '_png' appended.)
-* To automatically create subdirectories when layer names include slashes, use the -makedirs option.
+* To automatically create subdirectories when layer names include slashes, use the --makedirs option.
   (e.g. "graphics/foo" will create "foo.png" in a subdirectory named "graphics").
   Without this option, slashes in filenames will be replaced by underscores (_).
   (N.B.
 In MPW, the directory separator is : instead of /.)
   Subdirectories may be arbitrarily deep.
-* To write a text file describing layers, sizes and positions (list.txt), use option -writelist.
+* To write a text file describing layers, sizes and positions (list.txt), use option --writelist.
 This file is put in the same directory as PNGs.

 LICENSE